anderssandstrom/ecmc_mtca_mrf_test/README.md

 if in mcag lab: 172.30.41.13

+ethercat is currentlly configurated on lower ethernet port of cpu

 ## MCH

 https://csentry.esss.lu.se/network/hosts/view/lab-mot-ctrl-mch-1

+## MRF

+14Hz Output is configured to "OUT0"

 ## IOC
 The controller is configured to autostart default mrf-ioc.
 To kill: